 - Apply to DIs that fit you and your interests

 To piggyback off the previous tip… I applied to several, however I applied to internships that had focuses in areas that I was interested in.
 For instance, health promotion, childhood obesity and long term care.
 (I know they all sound very different, but those were the areas that interested me at that time and I was willing to take any of those routes).
-You should apply to an internship that has a focus or rotation in an area that you would like to see yourself in. *Plus you want to spend the next year with other interns who have similar interests and will be a friend to you through the internship!
+You should apply to an internship that has a focus or rotation in an area that you would like to see yourself in.

 - Use All Access Internships!!!